maddiethedinosaur/funnydiehaha/icwpquestions.md

 4. Why do you wish to become a full member of the ICWP?

-I wish to become a full member of the ICWP because
+I wish to become a full member of the ICWP because it's a left-communist group and I personally am a left-communist.([^1])

 5. What is your opinion of the Soviet Union?
 Was it capitalist or socialist?
 Explain your reasoning